Housing Benefit is financial support to help you to pay your rent. It is gradually being replaced by Universal Credit.

 - you live in temporary accommodation (this is housing arranged by a council because they have decided that you are homeless)

-If the circumstances above do not apply to you, you will need to apply for Universal Credit.
+If the circumstances above do not apply you will need to apply for Universal Credit.

-You can view information about payments on the Housing Benefit payment page.
+You can view information about how often and who we can pay the Housing Benefit to on the Housing Benefit payment page.